 - 10K Awards Ceremony - 9:30 a.m.

-Cash Awards Ceremonies will take place at the west entrance of the Palladium by the Tom Wood car display.
+Cash Awards Ceremony will take place next to the Results tent at the Carmel Marathon photo backdrop stage.
 Age group awards will be distributed at the Results Tent.

 Are the event courses certified and where are the maps?

 The marathon (#IN9002TDK), half marathon (#IN9001TDK) and 10K are all USATF certified.
-All races will begin at 8 a.m., and will begin and finish at the Palladium at the corner of 3rd Avenue and City Center Drive.
+The 10K and 5K will begin at 8:00 a.m., and the Marathon and the Half Marathon will begin at 8:10 a.m..
+All races will begin and finish at the Palladium at the corner of 3rd Avenue and City Center Drive.
 View the course maps here.

 For historical purposes, the certification for the marathon course from 2011-2016 was IN11008GAN.
 The 2017 course was certified as IN17003TDK.
 The 2018 marathon course was certified as IN18005TDK, and the half marathon was IN18006TDK.